Responsible AI Platform

 The law is the result of years of preparation, consultations with experts and stakeholders, and intensive negotiations between EU member states.
 The goal?
 To find a balance between fostering innovation and protecting the fundamental rights and safety of EU citizens.

-The Core of the AI Act: A Risk-Based Approach
+The core of the AI Act: a risk-based approach

 The risk-based approach is important because it ensures that AI applications are regulated proportionally, depending on the risk they pose.
 This allows less risky AI systems to continue innovating while imposing stricter requirements on higher-risk applications to protect fundamental rights and safety.